You must file and pay excise duty on your own initiative – instructions for regular and casual filers

 In some cases, you must pay a one-off guarantee for your excise duties in advance.
 You can also pay the guarantee in MyTax.

-If you pay excise duty in your online bank, please note that starting February 2021, you must pay your taxes to the Tax Administration’s Danske Bank or Nordea account.
+If you pay excise duty in your online bank, please note that you must pay your taxes to the Tax Administration’s Danske Bank or Nordea account.
 You can find the bank account details in MyTax.

-Starting February, you must pay excise duties using the reference number for self-assessed taxes.
+You must pay excise duties using the reference number for self-assessed taxes.
 You can also pay value added tax with the same reference number.
 Your reference number is unique and it is always the same when you pay your self-assessed taxes.
-Previously, every tax decision had a different reference number.
 You can check your reference number for self-assessed taxes in MyTax.

 You must file the tax return electronically